Mixed state representability of entropy-density pairs: Main result

+For $\Gamma \in \cS\ind{gc}$, we consider the standard entropy $S_\Gamma \df -\tr \Gamma \ln \Gamma$, where the trace is taken on the natural operator Hilbert space on which $\Gamma$ is defined.
 In Thermal DFT \cite{PriPitGro14}, which is an approach of quantum thermodynamics, the corresponding representability problem consists in characterizing the set of pairs $(\ro,S) \in L^1(\R^d) \times \R_+$ coming from mixed states.
-In this case, the set of admissible density-entropy pairs is
+In this case, the set of admissible density-entropy pairs is defined by

 for the canonical setting, and

 for the grand-canonical setting, where $\cN = \oplus_{n=0}^{+\ii} \; n$ is the particle number operator.
 The mean number of particles is